ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

 Using Ansible-provided jinja tests as filters will be removed in Ansible 2.9.

 Prior to Ansible 2.5, jinja tests included within Ansible were most often used as filters.
-The large difference in use is that filters are referenced as ``variable | filter_name`` whereas jinja tests are referenced as ``variable is test_name``.
+The large difference in use is that filters are referenced as ``variable | filter_name`` while jinja tests are referenced as ``variable is test_name``.

 Jinja tests are used for comparisons, while filters are used for data manipulation and have different applications in jinja.
 This change is to help differentiate the concepts for a better understanding of jinja, and where each can be appropriately used.